hakikz/mini-folder-create-app-using-php-oop/README.md

 # Mini- folder create app using PHP OOP

+### Highlighting the functionalities
-A small app based on PHP OOP, to make folders by typing name of folder.
-Get the list of folder and can be deleted.
+- You can make folder by typing the name of folder.
+- The folder will be listed with a delete button.
+- On pressing delete button the folder will be deleted.

 ## Demo